yaazkal/ansible-role-bastille/README.md

 ## Role variables

-This are the role variables and its defaults:
+This are the role variables and its defaults, set them at your `host_vars` or host definition as you want it (see example).

 | Variable            | Default value | Description                                                                                      |
 |---------------------|---------------|--------------------------------------------------------------------------------------------------|